OVERVIEW:

 OWNERSHIP:

-Then along came Syd Silverman in 1990.
+Then along came Syd Silverman.
 His first vintage race car was an Allard J2X he bought in 1978.
-After selling Variety in 1987, he focused on vintage racing and collector cars.
-Mr Silverman was joined by D. Randy Riggs in 1997 as the editor.
-Syd continued vintage racing until 2007, and subsequently turned over controlling interest of the publishing business to his son, Mike, in 2012.
+After selling Variety magazine in 1987, he focused on vintage racing and collector cars.
+He became Chairman and the majority shareholder in the magazine in 1990.
+Silverman's capital allowed the title to expand its staffing and hire respected writers and photographers.
+Jay Lamm took over the editor role from Art Eastman, and Mr. Lamm did seven issues before Mr Silverman hired D. Randy Riggs in 1997 as the editor.
+Syd continued vintage racing until 2007, and subsequently turned over controlling interest of the publishing business to his son, Mike, in 2011.

 Mike Silverman, also an active vintage racer since 2000, became the general manager of the title in 2002.
-He took control of the magazine and became the President & CEO.
-The team served Western advertisers from new offices in Scottsdale, Arizona.
-The publication later relocated from Lakeland in 2015, and Mr. Riggs continued as editor-in-chief.
+He took control of the magazine and became the President & CEO in 2011 as noted above.
+The team established its new headquarters in Scottsdale, Arizona, and the publication later closed the Lakeland facility in 2015.

 In June, 2019, Paul Pfanner and his Racer Media & Marketing entity purchased Vintage Motorsport from Mr. Silverman.
 Racer Media continued to expand the magazine until the announcement in April, 2025 that the magazine had been ended with the Feb/Mar 2025 issue.
 Content was folded into Racer Media's sister publication, Racer.